Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: Introduction

-As the signal, the history process is also of pure-jump type and fully characterized by its local characteristics which can be computed in terms of those of the signal (see Proposition \ref{prop:bfmudualpredproj}).
+In this paper, we consider a quite general observation process $Y$ which follows a jump-diffusion, whose local characteristics depend on the trajectory of the signal $X$, and may also have predictable jumps.
+We allow for the signal and the observation to have common (both predictable and totally inaccessible) jump times.
+Having such structure for the observation process permits us to model several information flows.
+For instance, if $X$ and $Y$ have only common jump times, then the filter would be very informative and able to detect all jump times of the signal, although its positions would still be unknown.
+Considering the case where $Y$ has also disjoint jump times and a diffusion component, brings additional noise, and the filter is not necessarily able to identify all the jumps of the signal. \normalcolor

-The observation process $Y$ is described by a jump-diffusion with local characteristics that depend on the trajectory of the signal $X$.
-Also, $Y$ is possibly a non \mbox{quasi-left} continuous process and its jump times can be predictable.
-Moreover, we allow for $X$ and $Y$ to have possibly common (both predictable and totally inaccessible) jump times.
-We ask that predictable jumps of $X$ and $Y$ are both $\bbY$-predictable.
-This technical assumption, that relies on subtle properties of stopping times, is a key property for the explicit computation of filtering equation (Assumption \ref{hp:mu}-$(iii)$ and Assumption \ref{hp:nu}-$(iii)$).
 To solve the filtering problem we resort to the innovations approach, see, e.g. \cite{bain:fundofstochfilt, bremaud:pp, kallianpur1980:stochfilt}.
 This is a classical technique in filtering theory which is particularly convenient when signal and observation have common jump times.
-Although the idea of the innovations approach is well known, it is anything but easy to apply it in our setting, mainly due to the presence of the predictable jumps in the signal and in the observation.
+Although the idea of the innovations approach is well known, it is anything but easy to apply it in our setting, due to the generality of our partially observable system. \normalcolor

 The paper is organized as follows.
 This introduction concludes with a brief paragraph on the notations and conventions adopted here.
-In Section \ref{sec:model} we describe the partially observable system that we intend to analyze and give all the assumptions.
-In Section \ref{sec:markov} we introduce the history process, explain why it is useful to do so, and write the model previously described in this new setting.
-In Section \ref{sec:martrepr} we provide the martingale representation theorem with respect to the filtration generated by the observed process, that is fundamental to derive the filtering equation.
+In Section \ref{sec:model} we describe the partially observable system that we intend to analyze and we give all the assumptions. \normalcolor In Section \ref{sec:markov} we introduce the history process, explain why it is useful to do so, and write the model previously described in this new setting.
+The filter is introduced in Section \ref{sec:filtprob} and \normalcolor in Section \ref{sec:martrepr} we provide the martingale representation theorem with respect to the filtration generated by the observed process, that is fundamental to derive the filtering equation.
 The latter is computed in Section \ref{sec:filter}.
-The proofs of some results stated in the paper are gathered in Appendix.
+Finally, three illustrative examples are collected in Section \ref{sec:examples}. \normalcolor The proofs of some results stated in the paper are gathered in Appendix.